Top Questions

 The Post was established in 1877 as a four-page publication that served the Democratic Party.
 For more than half a century it faced economic problems, caused partly by the competition that it faced.
 The paper was sold in 1889, resulting in the abandonment of the Democratic Party allegiance.
 It grew in size and reputation and came to be known as an extremely conservative publication.

-Sold again in 1905 to John R. McLean, the paper embraced sensationalism and society reporting, and in 1916 McLean’s son took over the paper.
+Sold in 1905 to John R. McLean, the paper embraced sensationalism and society reporting, and in 1916 McLean’s son took over the paper.
 In the 1920s the paper lost stature, in part because its owner, Edward B. (Ned) McLean, was a close friend of Pres.
-Warren G. Harding, whose policies were generally believed to be too much reflected in the Post.
-Ned McLean’s management finally brought the paper from disrepute to bankruptcy, and in 1933 the financier Eugene Meyer purchased the paper out of receivership.
+Warren G. Harding, whose policies were generally believed to be too much reflected in The Post.
+Ned McLean’s management brought the paper from disrepute to bankruptcy, and in 1933 the financier Eugene Meyer purchased the paper out of receivership.

 A family affair

-Meyer began to rebuild the Post’s character, emphasizing a sound and independent editorial stance and thorough, accurate, and well-written reporting.
+Meyer began to rebuild The Post’s character, emphasizing a sound and independent editorial stance and thorough, accurate, and well-written reporting.
 The Post became noted for its interpretative reporting, and the cartoons of Herbert L. Block (Herblock) gave the editorial page a cutting edge, drawing much applause (mixed with denunciation from Herblock’s targets) and a wide readership.
-Meyer turned the paper over to his son-in-law, Philip L. Graham, in 1946, and Graham continued to expand and refine it.
+Meyer turned the paper over to his son-in-law Philip L. Graham in 1946, and Graham continued to expand and refine it.

 The Pentagon Papers and Watergate